infopark/crm_connector/README.markdown

 # Changelog

-## Version 1.3.0 - TBD
+## Version 1.3.0 - 2017-07-15
 * Removed support for ActiveResource 3.x.
-ActiveResource 4.0 is now the minimum version.
+ActiveResource 4.x is supported only.
+* CRM Connector is deprecated in favor of [WebCRM SDK (API v2)](https://github.com/infopark/webcrm_sdk)

 ## Version 1.2.0 - 2014-03-26
 * Added support for ActiveResource 4.0.